Problem

 During early design reviews, I noticed the client struggled to evaluate wireframes because they were unclear on how current-state reports would translate into Oracle FDI data structures.
 As a result, the discussions focused more on “where is this coming from?” than “is this the right way to present it?”

-I flagged this pattern to the Design Manager and development team and recommended we clarify with the client on how current-state reports would map to future-state data structures.
+I flagged this pattern to the team and recommended we clarify with the client on how current-state reports would map to future-state data structures.

-We decided to change our design review structure.
-First, we aligned with the client on the data mapping and clarify any questions.
+I recommended we first aligned with the client on the data mapping and clarify any questions.
 Once the client understood the data context, we then presented the dashboard wireframes and asked for targeted design feedback.

 Why It Mattered